philiptk078/product_management_website-angular/README.md

 # ProductManagementApp
 It's a Product Management application with Angular v10 and MongoDB.
 In this application a person can register and login with their valid credintials.
-Only authourised persons can perform the CRUD operations - Insert, Update, Delete products.
+Only authourised persons can perform the CRUD operations - CREATE, READ, UPDATE and DELETE products.

 --> Server Side: Basic server setup, Database Creation - CloudMongoDB, API creation and Token verification.
 --> Client Side: Components generation, Corresponding Services, RouteGuard and HttpInterceptor Implementation.